GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     </html>
     ```

 1. Create an HTML file for the home/notifications page of your application (url: `http://[PROJECT ID].appspot.com`) using the template given above.
-The notifications page will have a news feed listing all recent actions performed on your GCS photo bucket.
+The notifications page will have a news feed listing all recent actions performed on your Cloud Storage photo bucket.
 1. Create an HTML file for the photos page of your application (url: `http://[PROJECT ID].appspot.com/photos`) using the template given above.
-The photos page will display the thumbnails and names of all photos uploaded to your GCS photo bucket.
+The photos page will display the thumbnails and names of all photos uploaded to your Cloud Storage photo bucket.
 1. Create an HTML file for the search page of your application (url: `http://[PROJECT ID].appspot.com/search`) using the template given above.
-The search page will display the thumbnails and names of the photos uploaded to your GCS photo bucket that match the entered search term.
+The search page will display the thumbnails and names of the photos uploaded to your Cloud Storage photo bucket that match the entered search term.

 ### The `main.py` file

-The `main.py` file contains the backend logic of the website, including the reception of Cloud Pub/Sub messages, the communication with GCS and Datastore, and the rendering of HTML templates.
+The `main.py` file contains the backend logic of the website, including receiving Cloud Pub/Sub messages, communicating with Cloud Storage and Cloud Datastore, and rendering HTML templates.

 1. Create a `main.py` file in your host directory.
 1. Add the required imports to the top of the file: